 - Post-streptococcal glomerulonephritis (PSGN)

-The sample for the isolation/identification of S. pyogenes is either pharyngeal exudates, pus, blood, tissue, or body fluids depending on the site and nature of infection.
+The sample for the isolation/identification of S. pyogenes is either pharyngeal exudates, pus, blood, tissue, or body fluids depending on the sites and nature of infection.

 Key tests that are commonly employed in diagnostic laboratory for this purpose are: